ibm-cloud-architecture/eda-quickstarts/quarkus-kafka-producer/README.md

 * Use [Avro maven plugin](https://avro.apache.org/docs/current/gettingstartedjava.html#Serializing+and+deserializing+without+code+generation) to generate code from Avro definitions, taking into account the order of import to manage schema dependencies
 * Use Apicurio schema registry and the maven plugin to upload new definition to the connected registry.
 * Support Domain driven design practices
-* Deliver a Strimzi test container class
+* Use a Strimzi-Kafka test container class

 ## Code structure